mosaik.async_scenario — Using mosaik in an async context

 Unlike its counterpart

-, this method will not automatically close the connection to connected simulators, even outside of awith
+runin the synchronousWorld, this method will not automatically close the connection to connected simulators, even outside of awithblock.
+You need to callshutdownmanually afterwards (or use awithblock).- Parameters:

 until (int) – The end of the simulation in mosaik time steps (exclusive).